-As the first words in this book said, this work is merely one possible set of procedures, with infinite other possibilities available to you.
+This work is merely one possible set of procedures, with infinite other possibilities available to you.
 Following the advice in this book may help you run a good game.
-But because styles are so unique, the advice in this book may hinder your ability produce the best game possible.
+But because styles are so unique, the advice in this book may hinder your ability to produce the best game possible.